sst/guide/_examples/how-to-create-a-svelte-app-with-serverless.md

 ### Setting up our Svelte app

-To deploy a SvelteJS app to AWS, we'll be using the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-sveltejs-site) construct.
+To deploy a Svelte app to AWS, we'll be using the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-svelte-site) construct.

 {%change%} Replace the following in `stacks/MyStack.js`: